-he global financial crisis (GFC) shed light on the importance of the so-called macro-financial linkages through which financial sector activity could have a meaningful impact on economic activity.
+Keywords: FX lending, capital adequacy, bank regulation, counterfactual analysis he global financial crisis (GFC) shed light on the importance of the so-called macro-financial linkages through which financial sector activity could have a meaningful impact on economic activity.
 At the same time, it was also made clear that neither precrisis financial supervisory practices nor monetary policy succeeded in ensuring financial stability.
-As part of a general reassessment of economic policies, macroprudential policies gained traction and have become a part of the overall policy response to the challenges the crisis posed.
+As part of a reassessment economic of policies, macroprudential policies gained traction and have become a part of the overall policy response to the challenges the crisis posed.